-We appointed Mariko Matsumura as an outside director because her extensive career as a lawyer will enable her to offer professional and insightful advice on company management and to effectively oversee execution of duties.
-We expect that she will make a significant contribution to the enhancing of corporate governance.

-While she has never engaged in company management other than as an outside director or Audit & Supervisory Board Member (Outside), we nonetheless believe she is qualified for the post because of the above reason.
+We appointed Mariko Matsumura as an Outside Director because her extensive career as a lawyer will enable her to offer professional and insightful advice on company management and to effectively oversee execution of duties, thereby greatly contributing to enhancing our governance.
+While she has never engaged in company management other than as an Outside Director or Outside Audit & Supervisory Board Member, we nonetheless believe she is qualified for the post because of the above reason.